 In some instances, infants are simply extremely tired and their necks will involuntarily pull back when falling asleep.

-Medical conditions such as cerebral palsy and cervical dystonia are also common reasons for abnormal neck positioning.
+Medical conditions such as cerebral palsy and cervical torticollis are also common reasons for abnormal neck positioning.
 Treatment will typically consist of physical therapy, and in some instances, muscle-relaxant medications.

 Exaggerated Reflexes or Absent Reflexes

 When your pediatrician examines your baby at his or her well-check visits, the physical examination will include testing your child’s reflexes.
 If an exaggerated reflex, or hyperreflexia, is noted, your pediatrician may want to monitor this or perform more tests.
 Likewise, if an absent or diminished reflex, or hyporeflexia, is found on exam, your pediatrician will also need to evaluate this further.
 Abnormal reflexes in general may indicate a problem in the brain or spinal cord.

 Difficulties with Sucking, Eating, and Swallowing

 If your child has sucking, eating or swallowing problems, be sure to consult your physician immediately.
 Listed below are a few disorders that may cause difficult sucking, eating and swallowing.
 These may be birth injury symptoms, or may indicate another issue.

 Problems with sucking, eating or swallowing is one of the many symptoms of cerebral palsy.
 Cerebral palsy appears to be a muscular disorder but is really a form of brain damage that interferes with the normal use of the patient’s muscles, and because of that, children with cerebral palsy often have a hard time using the muscle functions required to eat.
 Often children with cerebral palsy are malnourished because they have difficulty with sucking, eating or swallowing, and they have a hard time controlling their arms for fine muscle movement.
 This makes it very challenging for them to take food to their mouth, to begin with.